SageData is based in Ottawa, Ontario, Canada

 Q: Does this sound feasible to you?

-A: So technically, you will be out of spec, and my guess is that no manufacturer of barcode readers is going to give you a guarantee.
+A: So technically, you will be out of spec, and no manufacturer of barcode readers is going to give you a guarantee.
 But in the real world it will work, at some very small risk.
 Let us know if you need further details.